bookiza/bookiza.old.docs/_posts/2018-07-26-preprocessors.md

 ---
 layout: post
 title:  "Preprocessors"
-date:   2018-07-26 17:16:51 -0400
+date:   2018-10-29 17:16:51 -0400
 categories: bookiza templates new project
 ---

 Bookiza supports multiple flavors.

-Write your book using MarkDown, HAML (recommend), PUG, SASS, LESS, STYLUS or just plain HTML, CSS and JavaScript.
-You can choose different combinations for different books, and vary preprocessing pipeline at page-level.
+Write your book using **markdown**, HAML (recommended), Pug, Sass, Less, Stylus or simply plain HTML, CSS and JavaScript.
+You can choose different combinations for different books and also vary the preprocessing pipeline at component or page-level.

-### Configuring Preprocessors:
+## Configuring Preprocessors:

 There are two ways to choose preprocessing (or none) for your Superbooks: